Friday, January 11, 2019

 The thing is, I as someone who's very unconventional, have looked into the possibility of rejecting the doctrine of Angels as it's traditionally understood.
 I've concluded that many passages both within The Torah and elsewhere we assume to be referring to Angels can potentially be interpreted differently when you remember things like the word "angel" in the Greek and Hebrew being their word for messenger and definitely does refer to human prophets sometimes.
 However I feel unable to fully reject the idea because of certain passages, but none of those passages are in The Torah.
 If I decided to become a Torah Only person, I might very well reject the doctrine of angels as it's traditionally understood.

 First of all I have already decided I believe the Sethite view of Genesis 6.
-In fact I talked about this very issue briefly in that post, though I may in the future edit that section out since I now have this post.

 Second, the majority of the time the word "Angel" appears in the KJV of the Torah, indeed every time it does so in singular form, it is referring to The Angel of YHWH or The Angel of God, an entity which even many Pharisees (like Trinitarian Christians) view as being a manifestation of YHWH Himself (The Word of YHWH) not a completely separate Angelic being.
 Remember the Voice in the Burning Bush is technically called an Angel.